jayhyun-hwang/seeULater/README.md

 # todolater
-chrome extensions: store pages you are interested in and manage.
+chrome extensions: store pages you are interested in!
+And manage.